paper-toaster/osu-wiki/wiki/History_of_osu!/2016/en.md

 ## March

 **On the very first day of March, Ephemeral created the first in a series of posts on peppy's blog that would become the "Meeting Notes", which served as an attempt to provide more transparency between the osu! team and the community.** In these posts, Ephemeral would summarize the main objectives, ideas, and thoughts that the team had towards the future into digestible bullet points.
-The main thoughts and objectives described in this first post were primarily geared towards improving the team and their communication across the board (with emphasis beatmapping and modding) [[8]][r].
+The main thoughts and objectives described in this first post were primarily geared towards improving the team and their communication across the board (with emphasis on beatmapping and modding) [[8]][r].

 ## April

-**The modding panel on the new osu! website (new.ppy.sh) was set live for public testing on 11 April 2016**; however, public testing was only available for [Ice - L2 - Ascension : Act 2 (Liberation) (LordRaika)](https://osu.ppy.sh/beatmapsets/123760) and [Camellia - overcomplexification (ProfessionalBox)](https://osu.ppy.sh/beatmapsets/351408).
+**The modding panel on the new osu! website (new.ppy.sh) was set live for public testing on 11 April 2016**; however, the testing was only available for [Ice - L2 - Ascension : Act 2 (Liberation) (LordRaika)](https://osu.ppy.sh/beatmapsets/123760) and [Camellia - overcomplexification (ProfessionalBox)](https://osu.ppy.sh/beatmapsets/351408).
 According to [Loctav](https://osu.ppy.sh/users/71366), the main idea of the panel was to make every user post every issue individually and discuss it individually for easier tracking of issues and such as part of the steps towards implementing the long awaited "Modding V2" [[9]][r]. <!--wayback snapshot broken-->

 **New medal designs were added into osu! on 14 April 2016**, meant to be more in-line with the "[osu!next](https://osunext.tumblr.com/about "Tumblr")" design philosophy being used in osu!lazer and new website [[10,11]][r]